replit-discord/carnival/readme.md

 # lerna bootstrap
 yarn bootstrap

-# install pillow (used by `make setup`)
-pip install --user Pillow

-# create and build assets required for the server to start
-make setup

 # runs `yarn dev` in for both `./client` and `./server` folders
 yarn dev

-# as an alternative to `yarn dev`, you can build and serve the frontendstatically
+# as an alternative to `yarn dev`, you can build and serve the frontend statically
 # only do this if you are not yourself making code changes to the client and you
 # want to save on system resources.
 make setup-additional